geerlingguy/ansible-role-jenkins/README.md

     jenkins_java_options: "-Djenkins.install.runSetupWizard=false"

 Extra Java options for the Jenkins launch command configured in the init file can be set with the var `jenkins_java_options`.
-By default the option to disable the Jenkins 2.0 setup wizard is added.
+For example, if you want to configure the timezone Jenkins uses, add `-Dorg.apache.commons.jelly.tags.fmt.timeZone=America/New_York`.
+By default, the option to disable the Jenkins 2.0 setup wizard is added.

     jenkins_init_changes:
       - option: "JENKINS_ARGS"